chvlpont/byte/README.md

 Byte Frontend:

-Description: Byte Frontend is a React + Vite project using CSS, Redux, and React Router.
+Description: React + Vite project using CSS, Redux, and React Router.
 It is used to build an e-commerce website that interacts with a backend API.

 Dependencies: @reduxjs/toolkit, react, react-dom, react-redux, react-router-dom, redux